restic/restic/doc/030_preparing_a_new_repo.rst

     created restic backend a934bac191 at azure:foo:/
     [...]

-The number of concurrent connections to the B2 service can be set with the `-o azure.connections=10`.
+The number of concurrent connections to the Azure Blob Storage service can be set with the `-o azure.connections=10`.
 By default, at most five parallel connections are established.